 In 2016, the pair opened concept store At The Issue Ten, on Barcelona’s Avinguda Diagonal, a space that is equal parts bookstore, art gallery and design destination.

 Vivirido and Sourigues, who hail from small towns in Spain and Argentina, respectively, cut their teeth in the heady editorial scene of London of the early 2000s, working as assistants and freelancers for titles such as The Face, Arena and Dazed & Confused.
 Sourigues got his start as a stylist; Vivirido in PR.

 Finding the British fashion magazine scene cliquey and unreceptive to their sensibility, they decided to forgo London and create their own publication, following only their own rules, far away from the city’s established system and aesthetic codes.

 “We couldn’t launch a magazine in London.
-It wouldn’t have survived because of the views we had and the editorial scene at the moment, so we thought, ‘Ok, let’s channel our vision through a different country, an emerging country,” they told BoF.
-And while the market for fashion magazines in the UK was crowded and competitive, Spain was hungry for new titles, so Vivirido and Sourigues decided to relocate to Barcelona.
+It wouldn’t have survived because of the views we had and the editorial scene [at the time], so we thought, ‘OK, let’s channel our vision through a different country, an emerging country,'” they told BoF.
+The market for fashion magazines in the UK was crowded and competitive, but Spain was hungry for new titles, so Vivirido and Sourigues relocated to Barcelona.
 While Vivirido handles marketing, PR and advertising, Sourigues is in charge of layout, art direction and graphic design.